-- The School is among the leading developers of computer modelling software at scales ranging from individual buildings, through urban clocks to entire cities.
+The School is among the leading developers of computer modelling software at scales ranging from individual buildings, through urban blocks to entire cities.

 After an introduction to the climatic forces which affect buildings, there are modules which focus on specific aspects of building performance, providing an opportunity for the acquisition of both academic foundation and practical skills in the evaluation of building performance by simulation:

 - The calculation of daylight availability, incident solar radiation, shading/overshadowing effects and artificial lighting.

 - The thermal performance of buildings and the pivotal role played by computational analysis tools in achieving efficiency and comfort.

 - The simulation and analysis of ventilation and air flow through and around buildings.